 ETL is an acronym for extract, transform and load.
 The ETL process aims to get raw data out of source systems, refine it and load it to a target data warehouse where it can be used for business decision-making.

-What Are ETL Tools?
+What are ETL Tools?

 Data engineers and data professionals use ETL tools to populate a data warehouse with data of sufficient quality that it can be depended upon for decision-making.
 ETL tools provide the means to simplify and manage the ETL process, making it possible to scale data movement to data warehouses through automation.